nbarbettini/little-aspnetcore-book/chapters/your-first-application/create-aspnetcore-project.md

 This creates a new project from the `mvc` template, and adds some additional authentication and security bits to the project.
 (I'll cover security in the *Security and identity* chapter.)

 > You might be wondering why you have a directory called `AspNetCoreTodo` inside another directory called `AspNetCoreTodo`.
-Later, you'll add more project directories side-by-side with the `AspNetCoreTodo` directory, all within a single "root" project directory.
+The top-level or "root" directory can contain one or more project directories.
+The root directory is sometimes called a **solution directory**.
+Later, you'll add more project directories side-by-side with the `AspNetCoreTodo` project directory, all within a single root solution directory.

 You'll see quite a few files show up in the new project directory.
 Once you `cd` into the new directory, all you have to do is run the project: